Metabolic cost as an organizing principle for cooperative learning: Discussion

 \section{Discussion}

-The space of possible policies that the cortex as a whole could implement is \emph{vast}: it consists of millions or billions of agents each receiving inputs from thousands or tens of thousands of other agents.
-Cutting down the size of the search space is crucial.
-This paper has shown that maximizing reward under strong metabolic constraints leads to a tight coupling between the metabolic cost, information content and importance of actions.
-This suggests that it may be useful to focus the attention of agents by \emph{privileging spikes} during learning.
+The space of possible policies that the cortex as a whole could implement is \emph{vast}: it consists in choosing synaptic weights of millions or billions of neurons each receiving inputs from thousands or tens of thousands of other neurons.
+However, the space of policies that makes sense biologically is probably much smaller due to biological as well as learning-theoretic considerations.
+This paper has shown that metabolically constrained reward maximization provides a biologically plausible way for neurons to distinguish useful outputs from those that are not.
+It follows from our assumptions that spikes: \begin{itemize} \item are responsible for most of the information communicated by neurons; \item signal when, based on empirical estimates, neurons predict high reward; and \item come equipped with performance guarantees that increase as the metabolic constraint is tightened, and so more information is encoded in spikes. \end{itemize}

-In summary: \begin{enumerate} \item Agents attempt to maximize their expected reward, constrained by the metabolic cost of their actions.

-[ Definition~\ref{d:opt-prob}, Assumption~\ref{a:strongprior} ] \item If an agent behaves optimally then the information generated by its actions aligns with both their importance and their metabolic cost.